JuefengGames/long-sdk-demo-unity/README.md

 Assets
 ├── Plugins                                   // LongSDK files and SDK integration code directory, usually do not need modification.
 Please copy this directory to your own project during development.
 |          ├──Android
-|          |         ├──haiwai-5.4.3.aar     // LongSDK file storage directory.
-If integrating into your own project, modify the AndroidManifest.xml related configurations within the package.
+|          |         ├──JFSDK5.6.0.aar     // LongSDK file is placed here.
+|          |         ├──AndroidManifest.xml   //The project's manifest file is placed here.
+When Unity builds the Android APK file, it will use this manifest file for packaging.
+It's best to ensure that the content of the AndroidManifest.xml file in the AAR package remains consistent with the file in this location.
 |          |
 |          ├──script                         // Unity encapsulated LongSDK (Android) related code, usually do not need modification.
 |          |         ├──JFSDK.cs